 1. Offer financial wellness benefits

-Consider inviting financial professionals in to speak about topics that may interest younger workers, such as paying off debit, building emergency funds, basic budgeting, insurance, and saving for long-term goals like home ownership and retirement.
+Consider inviting financial professionals into the workplace or on video calls to speak about topics that may interest younger workers, such as paying off debt, building emergency funds, basic budgeting, insurance, and saving for long-term goals like home ownership and retirement.
 Greater knowledge of personal finance can lead to smarter decisions about a wide range of money matters, including workplace benefits.
+(Related: Building a financial pyramid)

 2. Customize your communications